Public Sector Commission - Information statement

 Last updated:

-The Freedom of Information Act 1992 (FOI Act) gives members of the public the right to access our documents subject to some limitations.
-It also lets people seek changes to their personal information we hold if they feel it is inaccurate, incomplete, out of date or misleading.
+The Freedom of Information Act 1992 (FOI Act) provides members of the public with a right to access documents held by the Commission subject to limitations.
+It also lets people seek changes to their personal information the Commission holds if they feel it is inaccurate, incomplete, out of date or misleading.

 We aim to provide documents through the FOI process as quickly and cost effectively as possible.
 Where possible we also provide documents outside the FOI process.

-Before submitting a freedom of information request we encourage you to contact us to discuss whether we hold the relevant documents.
+Before submitting a freedom of information request, the Commission encourages you to contact our FOI team to discuss whether we hold the relevant documents.
 See our contact details at the end of this page.

 If we do not hold the documents you request, we may be able to help you by directing your request to the appropriate agency.
 There is a list of all Western Australian agencies.